En plats i solen (Kent album)

 En plats i solen (Swedish for A Place in the Sun) is the ninth studio album by Swedish alternative rock band Kent.
 It was released on 30 June 2010, just eight months after the release of their previous album, Röd, but was released exclusively as digital download on the band's website on 23 June.
 The album is produced primarily with Swedish producer Stefan Boman, who worked with the band on Du & jag döden from 2005.
 The lead single, "Gamla Ullevi" / "Skisser för sommaren", was released on 14 June 2010, the same day as the band announced the album details.

-En plats i solen has peaked at number one in Sweden and Finland, number two in Norway and number four in Denmark.
+Background

 The album was written and recorded in the early spring of 2010, and was finished on 8 June.
 Some of the songs are leftovers from the recording of Röd.
 Lead singer Joakim Berg told Svenska Dagbladet that they wanted to record the songs "while they were still fresh".